cisagov/ScubaGear/baselines/defender.md

 ## 4. Data Loss Prevention

-There are multiple, different ways to secure sensitive information, such as warning users, encryption, or blocking attempts to share.
+There are several approaches to secure sensitive information, such as warning users, encryption, or blocking attempts to share.
 The agency’s data loss prevention (DLP) policy will dictate what agency information is sensitive and how that information is handled.
+Defender can detect sensitive information and associates a default confidence level with this detection based on the sensitive information type matched.
+Confidence levels are used to reduce false positives in detecting access to sensitive information.
+Agencies may choose to use the default confidence levels or adjust the levels in custom DLP policies to fit their environment and needs.

 ### Policies
 #### MS.DEFENDER.4.1v1
 A custom policy SHALL be configured to protect PII and sensitive information, as defined by the agency.
 At a minimum, credit card numbers, Taxpayer Identification Numbers (TIN), and Social Security Numbers (SSN) SHALL be blocked.
- - _Rationale:_ TODO
+ - _Rationale:_ Users may inadvertently share sensitive information with others who should not have access to it.
+Data loss prevention policies provide a way for agencies to detect and prevent unauthorized disclosures.
 - _Last modified:_ June 2023

 #### MS.DEFENDER.4.2v1
-The custom policy SHOULD be applied in Exchange, OneDrive, Teams Chat, and Microsoft Defender.
+The custom policy SHOULD be applied in Exchange, OneDrive, Teams Chat, and Devices.
-- _Rationale:_ TODO
+- _Rationale:_ Unauthorized disclosures may happen through Microsoft 365
+               services or endpoint devices.
+Data loss prevention policies should cover all affected locations to be effective.
 - _Last modified:_ June 2023

 #### MS.DEFENDER.4.3v1
 The action for the DLP policy SHOULD be set to block sharing sensitive information with everyone when DLP conditions are met.
-- _Rationale:_ TODO
+- _Rationale:_ Access to sensitive information should be prohibited unless explicitly allowed.
+Specific exemptions can be made based on agency policies and valid business justifications.
 - _Last modified:_ June 2023

 #### MS.DEFENDER.4.4v1
 Notifications to inform users and help educate them on the proper use of sensitive information SHOULD be enabled.
-- _Rationale:_ TODO
+- _Rationale:_ Some users may not be aware of agency policies on the proper use of sensitive information.
+Enabling notifications provides positive feedback to users when accessing sensitive information.
 - _Last modified:_ June 2023

 #### MS.DEFENDER.4.5v1
-A list of apps that are not allowed to access files protected by DLP policy SHOULD be defined.
+A list of apps that are restricted when accessing files protected by DLP policy SHOULD be defined.
-- _Rationale:_ TODO
+- _Rationale:_ Some applications may inappropriately share accessed files or not conform to agency policies for access to sensitive information.
+Defining a list of those apps makes it possible to use DLP policies to restrict those apps access to sensitive information on endpoints using Defender.
 - _Last modified:_ June 2023

 #### MS.DEFENDER.4.6v1
-A list of browsers that are not allowed to access files protected by DLP policy SHOULD be defined.
-- _Rationale:_ TODO
+The custom policy SHOULD include an action to block access to sensitive information by restricted apps and unwanted bluetooth applications.
+- _Rationale:_ Some applications may inappropriately share accessed files or not conform to agency policies for access to sensitive information.
+Defining a DLP policy with an action to block access from restricted apps and unwanted bluetooth applications prevents unauthorized disclosure by those programs.
 - _Last modified:_ June 2023

 ### Resources